 Gartner defines augmented data quality (ADQ) solutions as a set of capabilities for enhanced data quality experience aimed at improving insight discovery, next-best-action suggestions and process automation by leveraging AI/machine learning (ML) features, graph analysis and metadata analytics.
 Each of these technologies can work independently, or cooperatively, to create network effects that can be used to increase automation and effectiveness across a broad range of data quality use cases.
 These purpose-built solutions include a range of functions such as profiling and monitoring; data transformation; rule discovery and creation; matching, linking and merging; active metadata support; data remediation and role-based usability.
-These packaged solutions help implement and support the practice of data quality assurance, mostly embedded as part of a broader data and analytics (D&A) strategy.
-Various existing and upcoming use cases include: 1.
-Analytics, artificial intelligence and machine learning development 2.
-Data engineering 3.
-D&A governance 4.
-Master data management 5.
-Operational/transactional data quality

-Gartner defines the market for cloud database management systems (DBMSs) as the market for software products that store and manipulate data and that are primarily delivered as software as a service (SaaS) in the cloud.
-Cloud DBMSs may optionally be capable of running on-premises, or in hybrid, multicloud or intercloud configurations.
-They can be used for transactional work and/or analytical work.
-They may have features that enable them to participate in a wider data ecosystem.
-Must-have capabilities for this market include: Availability as SaaS on provider-managed public or private cloud systems; Management of data within cloud storage — that is, cloud DBMSs are not hosted in infrastructure as a service (IaaS), such as in a virtual machine or a container managed by the customer.
+Gartner defines the market for cloud database management systems (DBMSs) as software products that store and manipulate data and are primarily delivered as platform as a service (PaaS) in the cloud.
+Cloud DBMSs may optionally be capable of running on-premises or in hybrid, multicloud or intercloud configurations.
+They can be used for transactional and/or analytical work.
+They typically persist data using a combination of proprietary and open components in a durable manner, enabling a full range of create, read, update and delete operations.
+They are used by application end users, designers, developers and operators of large database systems.

 CCM software is defined as both a strategy and a market-fulfilled by applications that improve the creation, delivery, storage and retrieval of outbound and interactive communications.
 It supports the production of individualized customer messages, marketing collateral, new product introductions and transaction documents.
 It is a collection of computer programs that composes, personalizes, formats and delivers content acquired from various sources into targeted and relevant electronic and physical communications between an enterprise and its customers, prospective customers and business partners.
 It delivers targeted communications through a wide range of media including mobile, email, SMS, Web pages, social media sites and print.
 The CCM market has evolved from the convergence of document generation/composition and output management technologies.
 Current CCM solutions include the core elements of a design tool, a composition engine, a workflow/rule engine and multichannel output management.

-The data integration tools market comprises stand-alone software products that allow organizations to combine data from multiple sources, including performing tasks related to data access, transformation, enrichment and delivery.
-Data integration tools enable use cases such as data engineering, operational data integration, delivering modern data architectures, and enabling less-technical data integration.
-Data integration tools are procured by data and analytics (D&A) leaders and their teams for use by data engineers or less-technical users, such as business analysts or data scientists.
-These products are consumed as SaaS or deployed on-premises, in public or private cloud, or in hybrid configurations.
+The market for data integration tools consists of stand-alone software products that enable organizations to combine data from multiple sources and perform tasks related to data access, transformation, enrichment and delivery.
+They enable use cases such as data engineering, delivering modern data architectures, self-service data integration, operational data integration and supporting AI projects.
+Data management leaders procure data integration tools for their teams, including data engineers and data architects, or for other users, such as business analysts or data scientists.
+These products are primarily consumed as SaaS or deployed on-premises, in public or private cloud, or in hybrid configurations.

 Data preparation is an iterative and agile process for finding, combining, cleaning, transforming and sharing curated datasets for various data and analytics use cases including analytics/business intelligence (BI), data science/machine learning (ML) and self-service data integration.
 Data preparation tools promise faster time to delivery of integrated and curated data by allowing business users including analysts, citizen integrators, data engineers and citizen data scientists to integrate internal and external datasets for their use cases.
 Furthermore, they allow users to identify anomalies and patterns and improve and review the data quality of their findings in a repeatable fashion.
 Some tools embed ML algorithms that augment and, in some cases, completely automate certain repeatable and mundane data preparation tasks.
 Reduced time to delivery of data and insight is at the heart of this market.